-- The Permittee must not discharge pressure-wash wastewater directly to any surface water of the State through stormwater drainage conveyances or otherwise. - The Permittee must not introduce into the POTW any pollutant(s) which cause pass through, upset, or interference.
-In addition, any discharges to a POTW must meet the discharge restrictions of 40CFR 403. - The discharge of dangerous wastes, as defined in Chapter 173-303 WAC, is prohibited. - The Permittee must not dilute the wastewater discharge with stormwater or increase the use of potable water, process water, or non-contact cooling water, or, in any way, attempt to dilute an effluent as a partial or complete substitute for adequate treatment to achieve compliance with the benchmarks or limits contained in this permit.
+- b.
+The Permittee must not introduce into the POTW any pollutant(s) which cause pass through, upset, or interference.
+In addition, any discharges to a POTW must meet the discharge restrictions of 40 CFR 403. - c.
+The discharge of dangerous wastes, as defined in Chapter 173-303 WAC, is prohibited. - d.
+The Permittee must not dilute the wastewater discharge with stormwater or increase the use of potable water, process wastewater, or non-contact cooling water, or, in any way, attempt to dilute an effluent as a partial or complete substitute for adequate treatment to achieve compliance with the benchmarks or limits contained in this permit.